Guides

 Red Dead Redemption 2 PC System Requirements

 The PC system requirements for Red Dead Redemption 2 are fairly modest.
 You need a quad or hex-core CPU released in the last 5 years alongside a GeForce GTX 1060 or a Radeon RX 480.
 On the memory side, 8 GB is the bare minimum, but 12 GB is recommended.
-The storage requirement comes in at a whopping 150 GB.
+The storage requirement comes in at a whopping 150 GB:

-Overview + Testing Methodology
+Testing Methodology

 • The “Ultra” quality graphics preset was chosen as the reference point at 4K “native”.